Kamwangi: Administration

-The town hosts the offices of Kamwangi division and Gatundu North constituency.
-The DO offices are situated about 2 km away from the town towards Naivasha.
+The town hosts the offices of DCC Gatundu North Sub County.
+The DCC offices are situated about 2 km away from the town towards Naivasha.
 Currently, the town is under Gatundu North constituency represented by Hon.
 Elijah Njoroge Kururi, who replaced Anne Wanjiku Kibe in the 2022 general elections.

 Transport and communication

 The town lies along the Thika - Naivasha road, which connects it to other bigger towns.
 Bodabodas (motorbike) are common means of transport in the town and are used to transport people to the nearby villages.
 There is also a Post office named Kanjuku, though Kanjuku is another small town west of Kamwangi.

 People Living in Kamwangi and its Environs,Ethnicity and religion

 The people living in and near Kamwangi are mostly Kikuyu.
 A few members of other ethnic groups may also be found.
 The people are also Christians, both Catholics and Protestants.
 Some of the churches in the area include the Roman Catholic Church, Presbyterian Church of East Africa, Church of Restoration, Anglican Church of Kenya among others.
 Most of people living in this town rent houses and apartments in some of the flats in the town.
 Away from town there are several villages e.g. Gichagi, Kahuho, Kwabari (Mukuyuini), Kairi, Nguna, Makwa, Igegania, Israeli, Nyamathumbi.